 Entscheiderclub: Now, this is unfortunately limited to Germany, Switzerland, and Austria, but this site has been my very favorite.
 They pay well, between $0.50-$10 per survey, and $1 for each person you recommend it to!
 I loved sending it to all my friends and we made some money altogether!
 So if you live in one of those 3 countries, you can sign up here for Switzerland, here for Germany, and here for Austria.

-If you’re not enjoying photography or just don’t have an eye for it (many people don’t.
-My experience), just be creative!
+If you’re not enjoying photography or just don’t have an eye for it (many people don’t and that’s okay!), just be creative!
 Figure out what you’re good in and offer your help!

 How much you can earn: This depends on who you take pictures for and how good your pictures are/ how much experience you have.
 Students often don’t have hundreds to spend for their senior pictures when they pay for it themselves.
 So you can’t charge too much! (of course, you CAN.
-But let’s face it, no one is gonna book you).
+But you will have to find the golden middle where you get most bookings).